snasa045/scoreboard_reactjs/README.md

 # scoreboard_reactjs

----> Scoreboard application which can reflect according to the stat of the game.
+---> scoreboard web application which can reflect a status of a play dynamically according to the current stat of the game.